GabrieleTronchin/MassTransitPlayground/README.md

 - Receiving messages in batches
 - Using observers to intercept published and subscribed events
 - Implementing simple retry strategies for message errors

-This repository is a comprehensive resource for learning and experimenting with MassTransit features in a practical, hands-on manner.